 How Often Does the Staff Turnover?

-Staff changes are normal here and there, but constant turnover means the workers never get to know your dad and the things he loves…nor the things he doesn’t.
+Staff changes are normal here and there, but constant turnover at an assisted living or memory care facility means the workers never get to know your dad and the things he loves…nor the things he doesn’t.
 That makes it hard for him to feel at home and get the support he needs.

 So if it seems like everyone’s coming and going, it’s worth asking, Why Don’t You Stay?